-If I’m looking at the Southwest Companion Pass (check out how one of our team members is hunting the Companion Pass), flying Southwest Airlines and getting A-List status on the way just made the whole package deal a lot sweeter.
+If I’m looking at the Southwest Companion Pass, flying Southwest Airlines and getting A-List status on the way just made the whole package deal a lot sweeter.

-Our favorite way to 2x the points on Southwest purchases: the Chase Sapphire Reserve.
+Our favorite way to 2x the points on Southwest purchases: the Chase Sapphire Preferred® Card.
 Check out one of our all-time favorite travel cards and start earning double points toward free Southwest flights, as well as 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 What Should I Do?